Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Observation and data reduction

 \subsection{\xmm observations}

-The \xmm Observatory \citep{jansen_01} observed \source twice, the first time during the outburst occurred from April 1999 up to September 2001: the observation (ObsId.
-0008610701) was performed in 2001 Feb 20 between 8:28:27 UTC and 16:2:39 UTC for a duration time of 31.5 ks.
-The source was observed a second time for 42.9 ks between 2015 Sep 26 19:53:05 UTC and Sep 27 06:53:47 UTC, during its last outburst (August 2015 -- March 2017).
-The first \xmm observation was already studied by \cite{Sidoli_01}.
+The \xmm Observatory \citep{jansen_01} observed \source twice.
+The first observation (ObsId.
+0008610701) was performed on 2001 February 20 between 8:28:27 UTC and 16:2:39 UTC for 31.5 ks, during the outburst that occurred from April 1999 until September 2001.
+The source was observed a second time for 42.9 ks between 2015 September 26 19:53:05 UTC and September 27 06:53:47 UTC, during its last outburst (Obsid.
+0748391601).
+The first and second \xmm observation have been studied by \cite{Sidoli_01} and \cite{Ponti_19}, respectively.

-The PN-type CCD detector of the European Photon Imaging Camera \citep[EPN,][]{struder_01} was operating in Small Window Imaging mode during the first observation while it was operating in Timing mode during the second one.
-The Reflecting Grating Spectrometer \citep[RGS, two modules,][]{herder_01} was operating in standard spectroscopy mode during both the studied observations.
-We reprocessed the \xmm data using the Science Analysis Software (SAS) v16.1.0 obtaining the calibrated photon event files by using the SAS tools {\tt epproc} and {\tt rgsproc}.
-We verified the absence of background flaring in the EPN data extracting the light curve in the 10-12 keV energy range for all the observations.
+The PN-type CCD detector of the European Photon Imaging Camera \citep[EPN,][]{struder_01} was operating in Small Window Imaging (SW) mode during the first observation and in Timing mode during the second observation.
+The Reflecting Grating Spectrometer \citep[RGS, two modules,][]{herder_01} was operating in standard spectroscopy mode during these two observations.
+We reprocessed the \xmm data using the Science Analysis Software (SAS) v16.1.0, obtaining the calibrated photon event files using the SAS tools {\tt epproc} and {\tt rgsproc}.
+We verified the absence of background flaring in the EPN data by extracting the light curve in the 10-12 keV energy range for all the observations.
+The EPN events were selected between 0.3 and 12 keV using only single and double pixel events (PATTERN $\le$ 4) that were optimally calibrated for spectral analysis (FLAG $=0$).
+For our aim, we considered only the RGS and EPN events during the persistent emission, excluding dips, eclipses, and type I X-ray bursts.
+The RGS spectra (hereafter RGS12 spectra) were obtained by combining the first-order spectra of RGS1 and RGS2 using the SAS tool {\tt rgscombine} after verifying that the two spectra were similar to each other.